 It's a special night that the prophet Mohamed has mentioned in his Hadith and people are celebrating by reading a part of the holy book Quraan but it's not one of the holidays in Egypt.

-During the month of Ramadan, Muslims refrain from eating, drinking, smoking and sexual activity between sunrise and sunset every day.
+The holier or happier days in Egypt are the heavenly days of Ramadan when the grace of God shines on every soul in Egypt with joy, relief, and bliss.
+The Ramadan season 2021-2022 is expected to be truly magical after a period of lockdowns and fears of the 2019 pandemic, so get ready for a tour around a true slice of magic.
+During the month of Ramadan, Muslims refrain from eating, drinking, smoking, and sexual activity between sunrise and sunset every day for thirty days.
 People join with their families to break the fast with gigantic feasts called ‘Iftar’.
 The first item traditionally consumed being dates.
-To ensure energy levels are maintained throughout the day, Muslims will also rise early before sunrise to once again fuel their bodies with food before the fasting begins this meal is called Suhor.
+To ensure energy levels are maintained throughout the day, Muslims will also wake up early at dawn before sunrise to once again fuel their bodies with food & water before the fasting begins this meal is called Suhor.

-This month adds more color and fun to the country.
+Ramadan is the ninth month of the Islamic Calendar and the holiest month of all the Islamic months which is a commemoration of Muhammad's first revelation of the Holy Quran.
+It is the month of pure reflection, meditation, and repentance that lasts for 30 days from the sighting of a crescent moon to the next.
+Ramadan is one of five pillars of Islam where everyone has to Fast which is considered to be an act of worship and the means to feel closer to God and to strengthen their spiritual self-discipline and spiritual health.
+This month adds more color and fun to the entire country.
 Ramadan nights are totally different from the rest of the year.
 It is a time for inner reflection, devotion to God, and self-control.
-Many Muslims think of it as a kind of tune-up for their spiritual lives.
-Kids also are celebrating Ramadan by buying Fanoos Ramadan and enjoy its light and music.
-Of course, the whole month is not considered as holidays in Egypt.
-The end of the month is commemorated with a three-day feast called ‘Eid Al-Fitr’.
+Many Muslims think of it as a kind of tune-up or a cleanse for their spiritual lives away.
+Kids also are celebrating Ramadan by buying Fanoos Ramadan "A Beautifully Decorated Lamp" to fully enjoy its light and music.
+Of course, the whole month is not considered a holiday in Egypt.
+The end of the month is commemorated with a three-day feast called ‘Eid al-Fitr.

-The first day after Ramadan called Shawal it’s 10th month of Islamic Calendar (from 1st to 3rd of Shawal) begins a three- or four-day holiday in Egypt called Eid al-Fitr.
-After the final fast-breaking (Iftar), people often celebrate all night.
-The next day everyone puts on new clothes to join street festivities with small fairs and open markets while families and friends get together to exchange gifts and sweets most Egyptian are making this sweet at home.
-Muslim holidays are not on fixed dates because they are on the lunar calendar.
+The first day after the holy month of Ramadan called Shawal which is the 10th month of the Islamic Calendar (from 1st to 3rd of Shawal) begins a three- or four-day holiday in Egypt called Eid al-Fitr.
+After the final fast-breaking (Iftar), people often celebrate all day and night with their friends, families, and loved ones.
+The next day everyone puts on new clothes to join street festivities with small fairs and open markets while families and friends get together to exchange gifts and sweets; most Egyptian are making this sweet at home.
+Muslim holidays are not on fixed dates because they are on the geogerian and lunar calendars.

 Dhuʻl-Hijjah is the 12th month of the Islamic Calendar.
-It’s called Arafat day where people are doing their Holly Visit to Mecca for Al Hag.
+It’s called when people perform their Holly Visit to Mecca for Al Hag.
 Egyptians are fasting on that day and it’s a holiday in Egypt.

 The following holidays in Egypt are celebrated across the country, where government offices and ministries are closed.